matn7/CS-Notes/src/main/java/compact/TargetList.md

         - Kubernetes can automatically scale the number of replicas of a deployment based on resource usage, allowing applications to handle varying levels of traffic.
 - These are some of the key concepts related to Kubernetes.
-- Understanding these concepts is important for effectively using Kubernetes to manage containerized applications.
 - Kubernetes provides a robust and flexible platform for running containerized applications, and it is widely adopted by organizations of all sizes.